Click for larger image Cedar-quince rust on hawthorn fruit and twigs (Crataegus)

 Symptoms on juniper: Perennial, elongated swellings on the tips of twigs and branches, which may crack and form cankers, are symptoms of cedar quince rust on red cedars and junipers.
 In damp spring weather, cushion-shaped, orange, gelatinous blisters burst through the bark where the branches are swollen.
 Cedar-quince rust disease damages the ornamental value of susceptible cedars and junipers, killing young branches and weakening plants when cankers occur on the main trunk.

 Symptoms on apple and other hosts: Young branches and fruit (not leaves) are usually infected and symptoms vary widely among the various hosts.
 On hawthorn, the pinkish aecia (tubes) occur mainly on branches, thorns, and fruit.
-Hawthorn and serviceberry fruit often becomes heavily covered with aecia.
+Hawthorn and serviceberry fruit often become heavily covered with aecia.
 Branch and thorn infections result in spindle-shaped, perennial cankers that expand each growing season.
-However, most infected branches are girdled by the canker during the second season, causing dieback to a bud or side-shoot.
+However, most infected branches are girdled by the canker during the second season, causing dieback to a bud or side shoot.

 Life Cycle